FreyMiggen/Django_blog_kim/readme.md

 # A simple django personal blog
-# Maybe I will develop many more functionalities in the fututer
+# Maybe I will develop many more functionalities in the future